Online Originals: Vidant prepares for Hurricane Dorian

 VidantNow was offered during Hurricane Florence.

-“[We] found it to be a very useful tool to help people who need to see a physician who couldn’t get away from their home,” said Ford.
+“[We] found it to be a very useful tool to help people who need to see a physician who couldn’t get away from their home,” said Floyd.

 Vidant has locations in the Outer Banks and other coastal areas.